mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

 Procedure
 =========

-Perform the following steps to install the Operator for use with sandboxed containers:
+Perform the following steps to install the Operator for use with Kata Containers:

 #.
 Add and update the NVIDIA Helm repository: